the-mac/data-store-ios/README.md

 pod install
 ```
 ## Requirements
-This pod uses [FMDB](http://cocoadocs.org/docsets/FMDB/2.6.2/), and is already included in the example Podfile.
-For your own Podfile, it could look as follows:
+This pod uses the [FMDB](http://cocoadocs.org/docsets/FMDB/2.6.2/) Framework, and is already included in the example Podfile.
+For your own project (and Podfile), our DataStore reference could look as follows:
 ```
 platform :ios, '8.0'
 target 'MyApp'